Bloodsimple: A Cruel World (2005–2007)

 In May, the band was featured on the soundtrack to the film House of Wax, with their song "Path to Prevail."
 In its first week of release, A Cruel World sold 3,120 copies, according to Nielsen SoundScan.
 In April, Bloodsimple were rumored to be the band given the second "mystery band" slot on the second stage at Ozzfest.
 However, that report was later refuted by a spokesperson for Ozzfest.

 In June 2005, Bloodsimple began touring the U.S. with American Head Charge and Static-X. Also in June, drummer Brendon Cohen joined bassist Mike Fleischmann, vocalist B. Folly and guitarist Skullion to form a new band named Karnov.
 Bloodsimple then teamed up with Byzantine, Gizmachi and headliners Six Feet Under for the "Masters of Brutality" U.S. tour that was to begin in July.
 However, the tour was postponed.
 On July 26, the music video for "What If I Lost It," off the band's debut album, was posted on MySpace.
 On August 27, it was announced that the band, along with Disturbed, Dope, and Life of Agony, among others were scheduled to appear at Locobazooka! in September.
-On August 31, it was announced that the band's song "Overload" would appear on the Master's of Horror soundtrack.
+On August 31, it was announced that the band's song "Overload" would appear on the Masters of Horror soundtrack.

 On September 11, the track listing for Roadrunner Records' Roadrunner United compilation album was revealed, and it showed that Bloodsimple vocalist Tim Williams would be performing on the track "Army of the Sun."
 Then five days later, it was announced that the band's song "September" would be featured on the Saw II soundtrack.
 On September 24, 2005, the band's concert at Club Voltage in Levittown, New York included an unannounced reunion performance by Vision Of Disorder vocalist Tim Williams and guitarist Mike Kennedy.
 Throughout October and November the band performed with Throwdown, Soulfly and Incite.
 On December 5, it was announced that the band's song "Sell Me Out" would be appearing on the Best of The Taste of Chaos compilation two-CD set.
 On December 19, Roadrunner Records posted a list of some of their artists' selections for the top 10 albums of the year, and both Brock Lindow of 36 Crazyfists and Chris Spicuzza of Chimaira selected Bloodsimple's A Cruel World as the seventh best album of 2005.